 ii. where practical, identifying coastal blue carbon ecosystems of greatest abundance and at most risk (including from vulnerability to climate change, conversion, infrastructure development, drainage, invasive species, fire or natural disasters) in each Ramsar region;

-b. review and analyse regional modelling of carbon stocks, greenhouse gas emissions and carbon dynamics in coastal blue carbon ecosystems and provide advice to the IPCC to inform future updates to the Wetlands Supplement.
+b. review and analyse regional modelling of carbon stocks, greenhouse gas emissions and carbon dynamics in coastal blue carbon ecosystems and provide information, as appropriate, to the IPCC to inform future updates to the Wetlands Supplement.

 c. developing guidance for prioritizing coastal blue carbon ecosystems for conservation and restoration that includes inter alia: climate change mitigation and adaptation benefits, the range of other potential ecosystem benefits and services and assessment of costs relative to benefits; and